Is DIY Retirement Planning Risky for Texas Teachers?

 The Teacher Retirement System of Texas serves over 1.6 million active and retired public education employees.
 As a TRS member, you’re part of a defined benefit pension plan that provides guaranteed monthly payments for life after you retire.

-Get Your Free Guide 10 Money Mistakes Teachers Make
+Get Your Free Guide TRS Calculations:

 TRS membership is automatic for all Texas public school employees, including: